janneengestoft/birc-project/README.md

 34745986         kmt      normal   firstjob       --   1  R 0-00:19:27  s03n56
 ```

-If you want to cancel your this job before it finishes, you can use the `scancel` command:
+If you want to cancel this job before it finishes, you can use the `scancel` command:

 ```bash
 scancel 34745986